citelao/sensible/_coffee_shop/3-secure.md

 permalink: /security/
 redirect_from:
     - /secure/
-previous:
+real_previous:
     url: /entreaty/
     title: An entreaty
-next:
+real_next:
     url: /hackers/
-    title: Will I be hacked?
+    title: Will I even be hacked?
 ---

 The data we send across the Internet every day---emails, YouTube videos, and search results---is immensely valuable to hackers, governments, employers, advertisers, and snoopy family members.